mwojnars/schemat/demo/demo.md

 - URLs

 What's new (as compared to traditional web frameworks):
-- app configuration is fully stored in DB (see 01_cluster.data.yaml)
+- app configuration is fully stored in DB (ring-cluster)
 - schema of application objects is fully stored in DB (Category objects, see 02_app.*.yaml)
   - web interface for schema editing (todo: improve)
   - smooth modifications of the schema in the future; incremental migrations